Updated May 2020

 The BCSE is a rigorous examination and reflects veterinary educational standards within the USA and Canada.
 ECFVG candidates are encouraged to review the BCSE blueprint and reference list found in this Candidate Bulletin to gain a better understanding of the content covered on this examination.
 Candidates are also encouraged to critically consider whether the veterinary education they received is sufficient to provide them with the necessary knowledge to perform at a passing level on the BCSE.

 The computer-based BCSE consists of 225 questions that must be completed within a 220-minute test session.
+The format of the BCSE questions consists of multiple-choice and alternative formats; such as matching, drag-and-drop and hot spot.
 You should answer all of the questions because your score will be based on the number of correct answers you mark (one point for each question correct).
 No points will be deducted for wrong answers.
 Twenty-five of the 225 questions will be pretest items and will not be scored.
 These additional questions will be intermingled with scored questions.
 You will not be able to distinguish between the two.

 No candidate is expected to obtain a perfect score on the BCSE.
 However, in the opinion of the ECFVG, every candidate should have considerable familiarity with the subject matter of each question.
 A candidate should look for the best choice and not be misled by other choices that may be only partially true.
 Only one choice may be marked for each question.

 Each candidate should read each test question carefully before attempting to answer the question.
 For each question, decide which answer is best.
 Be certain that you have answered all the questions on the test before exiting out of the test and leaving the test center.
 You may not re-access the test after signing out of your testing session and leaving the test center.